 Financial Statements

 Businesses need to produce financial statements to show how they are using the money invested in the business and if any of the investments have resulted in a return (profit).
-Financial statements are produced for the tax authorities, shareholders, investors and to satisfy legislation (company law)
+Financial statements are produced for the tax authorities, shareholders, investors and to satisfy legislation (company law).
+Financial Statements include Profit and Loss Accounts and Balance Sheets (Statement Of Financial Position), in this article we discuss what is a profit and loss account and how to compile a profit and loss account.
+We also provide an annotated profit and loss account.

 A profit and loss account shows how much money the business has made (over the period that the accounts cover) and how much money it cost the business to do so.
 The profit and loss accounts cover an accounting period; usually one year.
 The profit and loss account is made up of three parts: